n-bruno/iRestore/README.md

 # iRestore

 This program recovers files from the FAT filesystem.
+Made for the class CIS 3605.

 Limitations and issues
 -------------------